honzabrecka/Screenshot/README.md

 Screenshot is the ActionScript 3 util for integration testing of ui components.
 It perfectly works with FlexUnit testing flow and Flex Framework ui components.

+> Flash has the one special ability - it always looks the same.

 Fast, lightweight and easy to use
 ---------------------------------